Cities to visit near Wisconsin Dells

 The Spring Green General Store’s menu features many beloved comfort foods, also showcasing vegetarian options and specialty coffee drinks.
 Inside the general store, you will find the cutest little gift shop.
 Their one-of-a-kind gift options include calendars, teas, alpaca socks, board games, index cards, and lots more!
 You can shop from home, too, but we promise you’ll be delighted to be there!

-If you will be in Spring Green for an evening meal, you will want to check out Reunion – a supper-club(ish) restaurant in a century-old bank building.
-Ingredients for their dishes are locally grown and put together with the utmost care.
-They also have a full bar.
-A meal at Reunion is worth the drive from the Dells itself!
+If you will be in Spring Green for an evening meal, you will want to check out Reunion – a barbeque restaurant in a century-old bank building.
+Their dishes are put together with the utmost care and the vibe of the whole place is warm, welcoming, and effortlessly cool.

 From the artistic allure of Taliesin to the quirky charm of the House on the Rock, and the small-town warmth of Spring Green and Baraboo, we hope the adventure has been as varied as it has been memorable.